 This victory was depicted on the coins in various ways.
 The reverse features, among other things, the figure of the emperor himself.

 Motives referring to deities also played a very important role in monetary propaganda.
-The most important was undoubtedly the theme Minerva, which Emperor Domitian had a special affection for.
-Domitian’s unique relationship to this goddess is attested by more types of sources than numismatic materials.
-It is recorded, for example, by writers of the empire.
+Undoubtedly, the most important was the theme of Minerva, which Emperor Domitian had a special affection for.
+Domitian’s unique relationship to this goddess is evidenced by more types of sources than numismatic materials.
+It was recorded, for example, by writers of the empire.
 Architectural and material monuments provide further examples of the special cult of Minerva during the reign of Domitian.
 Among the facilities built or erected by this emperor were, for example: Atrium Minervae, Minerva Chalcidica in the Field of Mars, and the temple at the Transistorium Forum.
 Domitian also created a new legion – Legio I Minervia.
-Minerva on coins appeared in several types, but the most interesting seems to be the one showing the goddess in a combat pose.
+Minerva on coins appeared in several types, but the most interesting seems to be the one showing the goddess in a fighting pose.

 There is no doubt that the issuer of the coins, choosing such and not other iconographic motifs, tried to raise his prestige as a ruler.
-At the beginning of his rule, his only legitimization of power was his belonging to the imperial family.
-He lacked a personal charisma, thanks to which he could be considered a good ruler in the eyes of society, and above all the army.
+In the early days of his rule, his only legitimation of power was his belonging to the imperial family.
+He lacked personal charisma, thanks to which in the eyes of society, and above all the army, he could be considered a good ruler.
 The victorious war with the Chattas was a great legitimation of power and, along with the image of Minerva, was the main motive in coinage.
 Despite the fact that Domitian later waged several more wars, including with the Dacians, no motifs related to these conflicts appeared on the coins.
-His first war against a Germanic tribe must therefore have been extremely important to the emperor from the point of view of propaganda.
+His first war with a Germanic tribe must therefore have been extremely important to the emperor from the point of view of propaganda.
 The images of the deities emphasized their relationship with the emperor, and the favour of the gods was also an element of the legitimacy of power.
 It was thanks to their help that Domitian was to achieve his victories and maintain peace in the Empire.

 The coins also show the personifications of the emperor’s personal virtues.
 The personification and deification of abstract concepts was an activity characteristic of the ancient mentality and religiosity.
 In this way, the emperor manifested his political and social program or referred to the achieved successes.
 On the one hand, it was possible to characterize an individual, his personality, aspirations and achievements in this way.
 On the other hand, the virtues could promote the continuity of the empire, its enduring values, or the ruling dynasty itself.
 A lot of them appear in Domitian’s coinage.
 The following virtutes appear on coins issued during the reign of Domitian: Virtus, Pietas, Coin, Aeternitas, Annona, Concordia, Felicitas, Fides, Fortuna, Pax, Salus, Victoria.
 The ones referring to Victoria and Virtus were definitely the most popular ones.